exercism/v3/docs/maintainers/sample-concept-exercise-issue.md

 # C#: new exercise - arrays

-This issue describes a new `arrays` exercise that should be added to the [v3][docs-v3] [C# track][docs-v3-csharp].
+This issue describes a new `arrays` exercise that should be added to the [v3][docs-v3] [C# track][csharp-docs].

 ## Goal

 The goal of this exercise is to teach the student how the concept of [collections][docs-v3-types-collection] is implemented in [C#][docs.microsoft.com-collections].
 We'll teach the student about collections by having the student work with one specific type of collection, namely the [array][docs-v3-types-array].
 The students will learn to define arrays, iterate over array items, access items by index, and more.

-Of the many available C# collection types, we chose to use the [array][docs-v3-csharp-types-array] collection type as the first collection type students will be taught for the following reasons:
+Of the many available C# collection types, we chose to use the [array][csharp-docs-types-array] collection type as the first collection type students will be taught for the following reasons:

 - Arrays don't require the student to know about generics.
 - Arrays are a common data type in many language.